sridharsaig/CIR/README.md

    * fvcore
    * CUDA >= 9.2

 In detail, to install the above libraries direct into - [INSTALL.md](INSTALL.md).
-In addition, libraries towards development of the project / altering the source codes can be installed under the same md.
+Libraries towards development of the project / altering the code can be installed under the same md.
 - [INSTALL.md](INSTALL.md)

 ## Documentation -